 2-II.H.
-Denial or Termination of Assistance
+DENIAL OR TERMINATION OF ASSISTANCE

-A CCHA's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 982.552 (2)(iv)].
+CCHA's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 982.552 (2)(iv)].

-When applicants with disabilities are denied assistance, the notice of denial must inform them of the CCHA's informal review process and their right to request an informal review.
+When applicants with disabilities are denied assistance, the notice of denial must inform them of CCHA's informal review process and their right to request an informal review.
 In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal review process.

-When a participant family's assistance is terminated, the notice of termination must inform them of the CCHA's informal hearing process and their right to request a hearing and reasonable accommodation.
+When a participant family's assistance is terminated, the notice of termination must inform them of CCHA's informal hearing process and their right to request a hearing and reasonable accommodation.

-When reviewing reasonable accommodation requests, the CCHA must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to the CCHA's decision to deny or terminate assistance.
-If a reasonable accommodation will allow the family to meet the requirements, the CCHA must make the accommodation.
+When reviewing reasonable accommodation requests, CCHA must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to CCHA's decision to deny or terminate assistance.
+If a reasonable accommodation will allow the family to meet the requirements, CCHA must make the accommodation.